drivet/website/content/posts/2019/website-castle.md

 person's *website* is their castle.

-So the first thing you need to join the IndieWeb is a classic, personal website, hosted on your own domain.
-The domain name itself isn't that important; what *is* important is that it's your domain, and that you control it.
+So the first thing you need to join the IndieWeb is a classic, personal website, hosted on a domain that you control.
 That means that a renting a space under someone else's domain (in the style of https://notmydomain.com/~myname, for example) won't do; the domain itself has to be under your control,

 But having your own website on your own domain, while necessary, is not sufficient.
 In addition, you need to be able to use that domain to sign